 Expected behaviors on the bus

 An effective use of language to enable students to engage in their learning and develop the academic, social, and emotional skills they need to be successful in and out of school.

-Use these cheat sheets for Teacher Language.
+Revised cheat sheets for Teacher Language coming soon.
 You’ll be a pro in no time!